abs-tudelft/sbd/src/introduction/grading.md

 invited to an oral examination where we will discuss the implementation of the code.
 Based on this, we will determine a grade multiplier between zero and one.
 Thus, make sure you understand every detail of the code your group may produce.
 The quiz will be performed on Brightspace during a lecture slot.
-More information will be made available there in due time.
+An example of quiz questions is found [here](../quiz_example.md).

 ### Regarding plagiarism